-In the area of participation, the specific goals are to introduce gender balance in the activities of the security system: to increase the representation of women in decision-making activities and processes concerning security and peace building and to implement gender sensitive program of international development assistance.
+In the area of participation, work will continue on: 1) introducing gender balance in the activities of the security and defence sector and 2) increasing the representation of women in decision-making activities and processes concerning security and peace building.

-In the area of protection and post-conflict recovery, the specific goals are related to the protection of the rights of women and girls - war victims in the Republic of Croatia with a view to their post-conflict recovery, as well as to the protection of the rights of women and girls - victims of gender-based violence in conflict and post-conflict settings abroad;
+In the area of protection and post-conflict recovery, the first objective is still: 1) implementation of the protection of the rights of women and girls - war victims in the Republic of Croatia with a view to their post-conflict recovery, with the measures themselves modified to a lesser extent.
+The other two objectives are focused on external action: 2) promotion of the protection of the rights of women and girls - victims of gender-based violence in the areas of armed conflicts and 3) orienting developmental cooperation towards protection and empowerment of women in accordance with the National Developmental Cooperation Strategy 2017-2021.